enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ```

 ## Web Application
-The web application serves as a centralized interface for managing the entire lifecycle of the sensor network, ranging from node provisioning and firmware flashing to deployment monitoring and data visualization.
+The web application serves as a centralized interface for managing the entire lifecycle of the sensor network, ranging from node provisioning and firmware programming to deployment monitoring and data visualization.
 To ensure clear separation of concerns and enable independent development, the application is divided into two main components: frontend and backend.
 The frontend is responsible for the user interface and user interaction, while the backend manages business logic, data handling, and communication with external services such as the Compiler Engine and InfluxDB.
 These components interact via a REST API, allowing for modularity, maintainability, and flexible deployment.
 ### Frontend
 The frontend of the web application is implemented as a single-page application (SPA) using the Vue.js framework.
 It adopts the Vuetify component library to provide a consistent design system and accelerate UI development.
 Application state is managed using Pinia, which offers a reactive and modular store architecture, allowing components to efficiently share and synchronize data.